- Management of offenders

 In accordance with the requirements of their respective orders, offenders will be referred to a range of providers to undertake mental health assessment and treatment.

 Referrals to a GP for a mental health care plan will continue.
-Where this is required, CCS case managers will need to ascertain from the medical clinic whether Telehealth is possible or if face-to-face consultation is required.
+Where this is required, CCS case managers will need to ascertain from the medical clinic whether in-person consultation is possible or whether Telehealth is required.

 The Forensic Mental Health in Community Health Program will continue to operate.
 Offenders currently engaged in the program will continue to be treated by their clinician in the form of video-based or telephone sessions.
 Any new referral to the program may be conducted through video-based or telephone-based assessments at the discretion of the clinician and case manager.

-Offenders are still required to attend offence-specific alcohol and other drugs and other programs as directed where it is a condition of their order.
+Offenders are still required to attend offence-specific AOD and other programs as directed where it is a condition of their order.

-Recognising that release from prison into the community during the current coronavirus (COVID-19) pandemic can create practical challenges and heightened stress for offenders, additional exit support measures are being put in place.
-This includes facilitating appropriate and safe transportation options for offenders exiting custody, and emergency accommodation options for prisoners that do not have appropriate housing or to facilitate those who are required to self-isolate.
+Recognising that release from prison into the community during the COVID-19 pandemic can create practical challenges and heightened stress for offenders, additional exit support measures are in place.
+This includes facilitating appropriate and safe transportation options for offenders exiting custody, and emergency accommodation options for prisoners who do not have appropriate housing or to facilitate those who are required to self-isolate.

 Family violence service providers are still in regular contact with perpetrators who are engaged in their services and are maintaining family safety contact services with their victims.

-Information and resources about the changes to Corrections Victoria programs are being disseminated to impacted service providers.
+Information and resources about the changes to Corrections and Justice Services programs are being disseminated to impacted service providers.